-Why oil and natural gas prices have traded down recently (Part 3 of 4)
+Why last week was bullish for oil and natural gas commodities (Part 3 of 4)

 Natural gas liquids (or NGLs) are another component of upstream energy production